 Fast forward to the 2000s when brands started to more closely analyze the relationships they have as a brand with their employees and how that affects the efforts of the brand in their marketing tactics.
 Forced by an increase in competitiveness from other brands, companies were pushed to analyze what makes their company successful in the long run.
 With the increase in turnover rates as people started to follow their happiness rather than simply a steady job with money (regardless of whether or not they enjoyed that job), companies needed to understand what fostered a better, happier relationship with their staff.

 Soon thereafter, two Prime Ministers from the UK showed their supporting and encouraging employee engagement work through the development of the Engage for Success movement.

 At the end of 2012, the Engage for Success group released a report nailing the business case evidence on employee engagement with the business benefits of performance, safety, profits, retention, wellbeing, etc.

 The evolution of employee engagement, from creating happy employees to including engaged employees in marketing efforts, was a logical one.
 As tools were developed to measure employee engagement, we soon realized the connection between an engaged employee and one who was already participating in marketing efforts, albeit unconsciously.
 The engaged employee tends to have pride in their company and supports their business, and many of these folks then already promote their occupation and brand.
 It was simply a matter of harnessing these engaged employees as internal marketers.

-Now, there are tools available (and many through GaggleAMP), that help you identify the best engaged employees to utilize for your marketing efforts.
+Now, there are also tools such as GaggleAMP that can help you identify the best-engaged employees to utilize for your marketing efforts.